RJHFMSTR/THORIN/docs/docs/tutorials/tutorials.md

 The `Toy example` tutorial allows you to get use to IBD mapping using our tool THORIN.

-In addition, we also provide a multi-step tutorials to describe and help applying the entire parent-of-origin inference pipeline.
+In addition, we also provide the `Parent-of-origin inference pipeline tutorial`, a multi-step tutorials to describe and help applying the entire parent-of-origin inference pipeline.
 For the scope of this tutorial, we have adapted our scripts to fit the 1000 Genome Project, so that the publicly available genotype data of the 1000 Genome Project will serve as reference and example data.
 The goal of this it to provide example that and script that are up and running for everyone.

 ## Current stage